 I’m going to leave inconsistency aside; the issue is separate to our discussion.
 The buy-in, however, relates directly to the data.

 Similarly, a management team of a particular hotel property will, most likely, pay little attention to SEO.
-After all, they’re too busy overseeing everyday operations and trying to meet sales targets.
+They’re too busy overseeing everyday operations and trying to meet sales targets, after all.

-Suddenly, helping out with SEO becomes beneficial to their business.
+Suddenly, helping out with SEO seems so beneficial to their business, doesn’t it?

-What’s important is that, in both examples, the way to communicate this SEO value is through reporting.
+What’s important is that, in both examples, the way to communicate the value of SEO is through reporting.

 Showing every department the data explaining the effect of SEO on their work, goals, and objectives can change their perception of it immediately.

-Unfortunately, from experience, I can attest that SEOs often fail at communicating the value of their channel.
+Unfortunately, from experience, I can attest how often SEOs fail at communicating the value of their channel.

-For one, they often issue a single report, covering one of the following scenarios:
+For one, many of them issue a single report, covering one of the following scenarios:

 - Metrics they find important (specific search terms come to mind), or